rbanffy/launchpad_tweaks/README.md

 # launchpad_tweaks
-Tweaks the appearance of the Launchpad website to make it easier to use
+Chrome extension that tweaks the appearance of the Launchpad website to make it easier to use.